Waqar-107/C-Basics/LINQ.md

   bool isEqual = strList1.SequenceEqual(strList2);
   ```

   The SequenceEqual extension method checks the references of two objects to determine whether two sequences are equal or not.
-This may give wrong result.To compare the values of two collection of complex type (reference type or object), you need to implement IEqualityComperar<T> interface as shown below.
+This may give wrong result.To compare the values of two collection of complex type (reference type or object), we need to implement IEqualityComperar<T> interface as shown below.

   ```csharp
   class StudentComparer : IEqualityComparer<Student>